 Spatiotemporal modelling; Bayesian methods; environmental epidemiology and disease mapping

 Member of other research groups: Biostatistics and Statistical Genetics

 Research staff: Gary Napier

-Environmental and ecological modelling; nonparametric smoothing; time series analysis; brain imaging applications
+Environmental and ecological modelling; nonparametric smoothing; time series analysis; functional data analysis

 Functional Data Analysis; Analysis of mixture models; high-dimensional data; medical image analysis; analysis of earth systems data; immunoinformatics